 Alicia is from Albuquerque, New Mexico.
 She has a bachelor’s degree in Human Dimensions of Organizations and a minor in Business Foundations from the University of Texas at Austin.
 She previously served as the Project Manager for the Central Texas Coalition for Life and as president for Horns for Life.

 “I’ve always enjoyed things like math and philosophy.
 I think we all have a duty to engage with the world and work to improve it, but I’m most comfortable when I’m engaging with concepts and ideas.
 I’m especially drawn to the pro-life movement because it involves both!

 In any context, I admire people who have the ingenuity to craft clever arguments, the wisdom to perceive arguments’ merits and defects, and the courage to allow themselves to be moved by good arguments.
 I hope that through reasoning and dialogue, we can reveal the true nature of abortion and abolish it.

 I’m motivated to end the institution of abortion out of love for all the people abortion harms, inside the womb and out.
 That same love demands that I be kind, caring, and charitable in my conversations.
 I think that’s the best way to create a world where everyone chooses life.”

 William is from Olympia, Washington.
-He got a bachelor’s degree in mathematics and computer science from the California Institute of Technology.
-Now he’s a graduate student at the University of Texas at Austin, where he studies theoretical computer science and is a member of Horns for Life.
+He has a bachelor’s degree in mathematics and computer science from the California Institute of Technology.
+Now he’s a graduate student at the University of Texas at Austin, where he studies theoretical computer science.
+He previously served as the Engagement Officer for Horns for Life.
 He enjoys board games and puns.